The Lies We Tell for America

 Ber Anena

-In 2019, Ber Anena, a writer from Uganda, opened up her email and was enthusiastic to find that she’d been accepted into Columbia University’s prestigious MFA writing program.
-Then, reality struck: it would cost approximately $150,000 in tuition and fees alone for the two-year program, with no additional support for funding.
+In 2019, Ugandan writer Ber Anena opened her email and was overjoyed to find that she’d been accepted into Columbia University’s prestigious MFA in Writing.
+Then, reality struck: It would cost approximately $150,000 in tuition and fees alone for the two-year degree.